fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 Eventhough, these model (demonstarted above) have already performed well with an accuracy score nearly perfect; any further refinement of this model could potentially improve Precision, Recall, f1-scores.
 With this in mind, feature imortance was attempted using SelectFromModel.
 Among the input features, interest_rate, borrower_income, and debt_to_income were identified to contribute the most to the overall predictability of the model.

 Further refinement of the model was carried out using these three selected features.
 This didnot improve the score of an already well performing model.
-However, this refinement process is of utmost importance when a model is faced with hundreds of features, many of which do not contribute to the overall performance and generate only noise for the model.
+However, this refinement process is of utmost importance when a model is faced with hundreds of features, many of which do not contribute to the overall performance but may generate noise for the model's performance.

 ## Hyperparameter Tuning and comparison between the two models (code in Bonus file)
 ![LR v/s RFC](https://github.com/fbrowther/Supervised_ML_Models-Predicting_Credit_Risk/blob/main/Screenshots/Hyperparameter.png)